mlswg/mls-architecture/draft-ietf-mls-architecture.md

 open discussion forums, joining can be allowed for anyone.

-While MLS Application messages are always encrypted, MLS handshake messages can be sent encrypted (in an MLS PrivateMessage) or unencrypted (in an MLS PublicMessage).
+While MLS Application messages are always encrypted, MLS handshake messages can be sent either encrypted (in an MLS PrivateMessage) or unencrypted (in an MLS PublicMessage).
 Applications may be designed such that intermediaries need to see handshake messages, for example to enforce policy on which commits are allowed,